Blind Willie McTell: Biography

-McTell died of a stroke in Milledgeville, Georgia, in 1959.
+Blind Willie McTell died of a stroke in Milledgeville, Georgia, in 1959, at the age of 61.
 He was buried at Jones Grove Church, near Thomson, Georgia, his birthplace.
-Author David Fulmer, who in 1992 was working on a documentary about McTell, paid to have a gravestone erected on his resting place.
-The name given on his gravestone is Willie Samuel McTier.
-He was inducted into the Blues Foundation's Blues Hall of Fame in 1981 and the Georgia Music Hall of Fame in 1990.
+Author David Fulmer, who in 1992 was working on Blind Willie's Blues, a documentary about McTell, arranged to have a blue marble gravestone erected on his resting place.
+McTell was inducted into the Blues Foundation's Blues Hall of Fame in 1981 and the Georgia Music Hall of Fame in 1990.

-In his recordings of "Lay Some Flowers on My Grave", "Lord, Send Me an Angel" and "Statesboro Blues", he pronounces his surname MacTell, with the stress on the first syllable.